sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/hooks.md

 Hooks are reusable commands the agent executes in response to a check result before creating an observability event.
 You can create, manage, and reuse hooks independently of checks.
 Hooks enrich observability event context by gathering relevant information based on the exit status code of a check (ex: `1`).
-Hook commands can also receive JSON serialized Sensu client data via `STDIN`.
+Hook commands can also receive JSON serialized Sensu client data via stdin.

 ## Hook example